skrall/mailoverlord/README.md

 Mailoverlord is a SMTP mail server targeted for use in testing / QA environments.
 Using Mailoverlord, an application can be moved from dev, test, qa, production without using test email addresses, or flags to disable the sending of email.
-Just configure Mailoverlord as your application's SMTP server, and it will receive the emails, but instead of actually deliver them, it will store them into a database.
+Just configure Mailoverlord as your application's SMTP server, and it will receive the emails, but instead of actually delivering them, it will store them in a database.
 The emails can later be released to their original recipients, or released to a different email address(es).
 This can enable the testers to view what your production users would have received.